This is a guest post by Louise Hendon, co-host of The Keto Summit and author of The Essential Keto Cookbook.

 And it’s exactly what it sounds like: headache, brain fog, fatigue, irritability….

-But there are ways you can prevent keto flu (or at least minimise it).
+But there are ways you can prevent keto flu (or at least minimize it).

 We’ll be running through ways to avoid keto flu in this article (and how to get rid of keto flu if you do have it).
 Plus we’ll also recap what keto is and share a few tips for starting your keto diet.